Europe Emerges From Lockdown As Global Virus Cases Top 3.5m - UrduPoint

 Italy's economy -- the eurozone's third-largest -- is expected to shrink more than in any year since the global depression of the 1930s.

-In the United States, the previously booming economy was supposed to be the centrepiece of Donald Trump's November re-election bid.
+The previously booming economy in the United States was supposed to be the centrepiece of Donald Trump's November re-election bid.

 But weeks of lockdown have left 30 million Americans out of work -- and the president's poll numbers sagging.